mikekolling1966/cr_powerbi/README.md

 | Customer Surveys | Card | `msfp_surveyresponse.Total Customer Voice` |
 | Total Newsletters | Card | `msdynmkt_email.Total Newsletters 2` |

-> ⚠️ Bounced/Sent visuals currently show no field bindings in the report definition, which typically means the underlying `Email*` tables are not connected or are empty in the semantic model.
-Verify these tables exist and are populated in the Lakehouse.
+> ⚠️ The Bounced, Sent, Hard Bounced, and Soft Bounced visuals currently show no live field bindings in the report definition.
+The `Email*` derived tables need to be verified as present and populated in the semantic model.

 ---

 ### Page 5 — Infrastructure Health

 Daily snapshot of CRM platform capacity metrics.
-Sourced entirely from `crm_health_snapshot` in the `CRM_Monitoring` Lakehouse.
+Sourced entirely from `crm_health_snapshot` in the `CRM_Monitoring` Lakehouse, exposed via the semantic model.

 | Visual | Type | Fields |
 |---|---|---|